AWajid-S/AWS-Learning-Labs/assignment-3-s3-cloudfront-route53/README.md

 The website must be hosted on Amazon S3, delivered through CloudFront for global CDN and HTTPS support, and routed via Route 53 DNS.

-This assignment focuses on real-world DevOps concepts such as static hosting, content delivery networks, caching, HTTPS, and DNS routing.
+This project focuses on real-world DevOps concepts such as static hosting, content delivery networks, caching, HTTPS, and DNS routing.

 ---